johschmitz/gr-toa/README.md

-# gr-toa GNU Radio time of arrival estimator block
+# gr-toa - GNU Radio time of arrival estimation based localization

-Takes a received binary sequence (after demodulation) as an input together with a set of reference sequences loaded from file.
-Outputs estimated TOAs through a Zeromq publisher.
+This project contains a GNU Radio signal processing block that estimtates the times of arrival (TOAs) of a signal emitted by a mobile tag at three or more distributed receivers.
+A stationary reference transmitter at a known location is required for time synchronization.
+The TOA estimates are transmitted to a central server using ZeroMQ and the current location of the tag is then estimated from all collected measurements.
+Finally the result can be displayed on a map in the graphical user interface.

 ## Dependencies